GROWING THE RENEWABLE ENERGY ECONOMY

-REA was established in 2001 as a not-for-profit trade association, representing British renewable energy producers and promoting the use of renewable energy in the UK.
-REA helps our members build commercially and environmentally sustainable businesses whilst increasing the contribution of renewable energy to the UK’s electricity, heat, transport and green gas needs.
+The REA was established in 2001 as a not-for-profit trade association, representing British renewable energy producers and promoting the use of renewable energy in the UK.
+The REA helps its members build commercially and environmentally sustainable businesses whilst increasing the contribution of renewable energy to the UK’s electricity, heat, transport and green gas needs.

-The REA’s mission is to bring renewables into the mainstream.
+The REA’s mission is grow the renewable energy economy and to bring renewables into the mainstream.
 The REA's main objective is to secure the best legislative and regulatory framework for expanding renewable energy production in the UK.
-We undertake policy development and provide input to government departments, agencies, regulators, NGOs and others.
+The REA undertakes policy development and provides input to government departments, agencies, and regulators often working with NGOs and others.

-REA’s corporate membership consists of around 950 companies ranging from sole traders, farmers, installers, energy suppliers, consultancy firms, legal services, major multinationals, organics recyclers and composters.
+The REA’s corporate membership consists of around 700 companies ranging from sole traders, farmers, installers, energy suppliers, service providers, major multinationals, project developers, manufacturers, organics recyclers and composters.
 REA is the only UK trade body representing the full range of renewable technologies across all applications.
-The Solar Trade Association is affiliated to the REA.
+The Wood Heat Association is affiliated to the REA

 95% of REA membership say parties have failed to address needs of the renewable energy industry in election campaigns Renewable energy companies overwhelmingly believe that the needs of the industry have not been properly addressed during the ongoing election campaign, a survey carried...